 A fly in the ointment is the boat’s weight at 23kg in the bag where my similarly long and wide Nitrilon Seawave is 19kg.
 That’s PVC for you, but see this.
 And the PVC becomes hugely bulky once rolled up.
 Look at this picture of Marcin’s massive bagged-up Spark alongside his old Solar.

-A Spark 450 is listed at 23,000 grn from Kiev, which works out at £800.
-Prices in Poland are about £940.
+A Spark 450 is listed at 24,000 grn from Kiev, which is under £700.
 It’s hard to find Spark prices elsewhere, everyone’s still trying to clear out the old models.
-Compare that to a 4.2m, round-tube D-SF Gumotex Rush 2 direct from CZ (were it available) at 30,000 CZK (£1015) and probably higher still by 2021.

 I must say I’m quite impressed with the Zelgear D-SF IKs: stiff hulls, thigh straps included and tubeless, too.
 In a vast sea of Asian-made Shell & Bladder bloats, only Sea Eagle and the Intex K2 Excursion Pro are tubeless PVC.
 I still think I’d rather run a D-SF IK than a full drop-stitch floating box.
 But I’ve yet to try either.
 For more on the Spark, including pictures,, read Marcin’s kayaking blog.